-Octopus Energy has today announced integration of Agile Octopus, the only smart time of use tariff available in the market, with If This Then That (IFTTT), the industry leader in home automation.
-This makes Octopus Energy the first company letting customers benefit from real time energy pricing.
+Octopus Energy has today announced the integration of Agile Octopus, the only smart time of use tariff available in the market, with If This Then That (IFTTT), the industry leader in home automation.
+This makes Octopus Energy the first company letting customers benefit from real-time energy pricing.

 The integration means that consumers can reduce consumption at peak times when prices are higher and the system is strained.
 By linking with intelligent devices – including smart plugs and appliances such as Hive, Tado and Philips Hue, Octopus customers can develop smart homes that automatically adjust energy usage based on half-hourly price changes.

 Agile Octopus works with IFTTT to allow customers to create ‘Applets’ that connect input ‘Triggers’ to output ‘Actions’.
 This allows users to automatically turn smart devices or appliances on or off when the price of energy changes or when the price of energy will be below a certain level for a prolonged period of time.
 Actions can also be triggered when consumption in a day, week or month exceeds a particular value.

 IFTTT opens the door to connecting energy consumption with thousands of potential outputs, from smart appliances to music streaming, electric vehicle charging and instant messaging updates.
 This gives customers the freedom to create their own unique systems which suit their lifestyles.
 For example:

 - By integrating with Nest or Tado, a customer can heat their hot water, normally one of the highest household costs, at the cheapest time of the day, potentially saving over £150 per year or 40% of the typical cost.